msassak/smug-core/README.md

 (sigh "I'd rather be using EDN." json)
 ```

-Also, for when someone else's code has bugs in it, smug.core has an improved
+Finally, when someone else's code has bugs in it, smug.core offers an improved
 `assert` called `actually`.
 It's easy to use:

 ```